canonical/proxy-confdb-demo/README.md

 ![setup](docs/media/setup.png)

-We'll look at several (somewhat hacky) workarounds to get around this and how registries can fix this.
+We'll look at several (somewhat hacky) workarounds to get around this and how confdbs can fix this.

 ### _content_ interface